andersmurphy/andersmurphy-blog/resources/posts/2019-07-14-clojure-connection-pooling-with-hikari-cp.md

 Now only ERROR level hikari messages will be logged.

 This concludes this guide to setting up connection pooling with hikari-cp.
 The full example project can be found [here](https://github.com/andersmurphy/clj-cookbook/tree/master/connection-pooling/hikari-cp-example).

+For a detailed explanation on what the pool size should be check out [this post](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).